 There is no right or wrong tool.
-The problems you face as you begin practicing will inform you of the extra tools you may want to use.
+The problems you face both in learning and on the job will inform you of the extra tools you may want to use.
 That’s why these tools were developed in the first place.

 For example, maybe you built a small site and want to document the progress or share with others.
-That would be a great time to learn some basic of Git and Github.
+That would be a great time to learn some basics of Git and Github.

 Or, maybe you are becoming frustrated with how large your CSS file is getting.
 That would be a great time to learn some Sass and begin separating your CSS into smaller Sass files.

 3. You are thinking of too large a project to build.